 Component ID The unique component identifier.
 Device pathname The device path of the tape drive.
 Compression Whether tape drive compression is enabled.
 User Alias The component alias name.

-Component Type The type of component: DRIVE, SUBSYSTEM.
-Device serial # The serial number of the tape drive.
-Drive Type The type of tape drive: LTO, T10K, DLT4, etc. Drive ID The numeric identifier of the tape drive.
-Delay Time The dismount delay time for the tape drive.
-Vendor ID The vendor identifier of the tape drive.
-Product ID The product identifier of the tape drive.
-Product Revision The firmware revision of the tape drive.
+The type of component: DRIVE, SUBSYSTEM.

+The serial number of the tape drive.

+The type of tape drive: LTO, T10K, DLT4, etc.

+The numeric identifier of the tape drive.

+The dismount delay time for the tape drive.

+The vendor identifier of the tape drive.

+The product identifier of the tape drive.

+The firmware revision of the tape drive.

 - -a Add a new component.
 The component identifier, component type, and component alias are required values when a new component is added.
 For a tape drive, the drive identifier and device path fields are also required. - -m Modify a component.
 The component identifier and at least one modifier is required. - -d Delete a component.
 The component identifier or component alias is required. - -s Scan for devices and update device paths as needed.
-Updates only take effect if the Tertiary Manager software is restarted after its execution. - -L Release SCSI-3 persistent reservations and unregister the reservation key from all configured tape drives. - -R Reload the drive pools in memory.
+Updates only take effect if the Tertiary Manager software is restarted after its execution. - -L Release SCSI-3 persistent reservations and unregister the reservation key from all configured tape drives.